Special-Unitary-Group/tigereye/README.md

-# Herramienta de análisis y visualización de crímenes violentos en la Zona Metropolitana de Monterrey.
+# Tool for Analysis and Visualization of Violent Crimes in the Metropolitan Area of Monterrey.

 -----
-**DEMO en Streamlit** <br />
+**DEMO on Streamlit** <br />
 https://ernestosaleh-tigereye-1--inicio-j7lxd4.streamlit.app/Tipos_de_Violencia
 -----

-Este demo ofrece.
+This demo offers:
-- Visualización del **total de delitos**.
+- Visualization of the **total crimes**.
-- Visualizacoón de **delitos per capita**.
+- Visualization of **crimes per capita**.

-El usuario es capaz de seleccionar el
+The user is able to select the
-<span style="color:magenta">**tipo de delito** </span>
+<span style="color:magenta">**type of crime** </span>
-y
+and
-<span style="color:magenta">**rango de tiempo** </span> que quiere observar.
+<span style="color:magenta">**time range** </span> they want to observe.

-Este proyecto plantea incluir
+This project aims to include:
-- Herramientas para correlacionar factores externos.
+- Tools to correlate external factors.
-- Pronóstico y detección de anomalías.
+- Forecasting and anomaly detection.
-- Datos actualizados con Web Scrapping.
+- Updated data with Web Scraping.
-- Interfaz para visualizar noticias relevantes.
+- Interface to visualize relevant news.
-- Herramientas de desarrollo para escalar esta herramienta a más ciudades.
+- Development tools to scale this tool to more cities.

-Para más información y gráficas conceptuales ver **"pitch.pdf"**.
+For more information and conceptual graphs, see **"pitch.pdf"**.

-Para más información sobre el tratamiento  de datos y análisis exploratorio ir a https://github.com/JosePabloGFnl/Monterrey-Violence
+For more information on data processing and exploratory analysis, go to https://github.com/JosePabloGFnl/Monterrey-Violence